markmead/blog/posts/laravel-livewire-recaptcha-v2.md

 ],
 ```

-Now I can reference them like so.
+Now we can reference them like so.

 ```php
 config('services.recaptcha.key')